SAI RAJESWAR

 to solve it, using unsupervised model-based RL, for pre-training the agent, and a task-aware finetuning strategy combined with a new proposed hybrid planner, Dyna-MPC, to adapt the agent for downstream tasks.
 Read more

-We present Choreographer, a model-based agent that exploits its world model to learn and adapt skills in imagination.
-Our method decouples the exploration and skill learning processes, being able to discover skills in the latent state space of the model.
+a model-based agent that exploits its world model to learn and adapt skills in imagination.
+We decouple the exploration and skill learning processes, being able to discover skills in the latent state space.
 During adaptation, the agent uses a meta-controller to evaluate and adapt the learned skills efficiently by deploying them in parallel in imagination.
 Read more

-EFFICIENT DYNAMICS MODELING IN INTERACTIVE ENVIRONMENTS WITH KOOPMAN THEORY
+EFFICIENT DYNAMICS MODELING IN INTERACTIVE ENVIRONMENTS WITH KOOPMAN THEORY, ICLR 2024

 We approach this problem from the lens of Koopman theory, where the